alexmiller63/ChannelDial/lessons.md

 After this lesson, `list` will no longer be limited to a single saved channel.
 It will display all of the channels stored in `channels.txt`.

+# Lesson 10: Find One Channel

+Lesson 9 extended the `list` command so that it reads and displays every channel stored in `channels.txt`.

+Lesson 10 introduces searching.

+The goal is to add a `find` command that searches the saved channels for a particular channel name.

+For example:

+`channeldial find GMRC`

+The `list` command remains unchanged.

+The new `find` command will:

+- open `channels.txt`

+- read one complete `Channel_Record` at a time

+- compare the channel name with the name supplied on the command line

+- display the channel when a match is found

+This lesson introduces:

+- using a second command-line argument

+- comparing a field in a `Channel_Record` with a search value

+- using a file-reading loop for a different purpose

+The new loop will look very similar to the loop used by `list`, but it has a different job.

+For now, the duplicated structure will remain visible.
+A later lesson can examine whether the common file-reading code should be factored out.